Hope Rises as Tinubu Says Naira To Exchange for 1,000 to $1, Shares Timeline

 “But for the purpose of market stability, the CBN generously intervened yesterday.”

-The President said the current moment required reflection on the reforms undertaken by his government, the sacrifices made and the shared responsibility to translate policy vision into measurable impact, Punch reports.
+The president said the current moment required reflection on the reforms undertaken by his government, the sacrifices made, and the shared responsibility to translate policy vision into measurable impact, Punch reports.

 “From the start, our administration chose the path of honesty and discipline.
 We confronted deep-seated structural distortions.
 In so doing, we have restored fiscal credibility, stabilised the economy and set the foundation for long-term economic growth.

-Tinubu speeaks on reforms impact
+Tinubu speaks on impact of his reforms

-Tinubu added that inflationary pressures were moderating, oil prices were easing and the nation’s currency was becoming stronger and more stable.
+Tinubu added that inflationary pressures were moderating, oil prices were easing, and the nation’s currency was becoming stronger and more stable.

 He described recent currency interventions as necessary to maintain orderly market conditions and cautioned against speculative hoarding of foreign exchange.

-BusinessDay reports that the President said Nigeria accounted for five of the seven major investment decisions made in Africa last year, which he said underscored the country’s economic potential.
+BusinessDay reports that the president said Nigeria accounted for five of the seven major investment decisions made in Africa last year, which he said underscored the country’s economic potential.

 “As we advance into 2026, our focus shifts from stabilisation to acceleration.
 The N58.18 trillion budget shall anchor this new phase, with record capital expenditure, the largest allocation to national security in our history and prudent revenue projections, while scaling growth and strengthening resilience."